News & Resources

 • Whether or not you use your vehicle to commute to work

-What you pay also depends on the type of policy you choose and whether you include optional coverages like collision and comprehensive insurance.
+What you pay for auto insurance also depends on the type of policy you choose and whether you include optional coverages like collision and comprehensive insurance.
 Also, if you opt to boost the mandatory coverage limits, such as third-party liability, accident benefits, and uninsured auto protection, that too can raise the cost.

 Car insurance: compare rates online to get the best price